bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 Speaker 0: 00:02:45

 Probably the last one.
-Probably this will be the last entry because at this point, we're going to discuss, you know, the soft fork happened, activation happened, it all went great.
+Probably this will be the last entry because at this point, we're going to discuss, the soft fork happened, activation happened, it all went great.
 And at this point, the question is sort of, how do we move forward from there?
 How do we now retroactively kind of deal with the activation code and with taproot?
-And that's what burying softworks is about.
+And that's what `burying soft forks` is about.

 Speaker 1: 00:03:13

 Yeah.
 So one analogy that can be used, although we'll get to the philosophical discussion about that, is that activation code is a scaffold.
-It's like when you have a, you know, when there's a soft fork, it's like building a new house.
+It's like when there's a soft fork, it's like building a new house.
 And when you're building a house, there's a scaffold next to it.
 And then the question is, what do you do with the scaffold when the house is done?
 And that's kind of what we're going to talk about.